chuanhao01/General_Guides/linux/my-terminal-setup/README.md

 # 3. Conclusion

-Congratulations, if you have made it to the end, your terminal should a little something like this.
+Congratulations, if you have made it to the end, your terminal should look a little something like this.

 ![Final Terminal](assets/final_terminal.png)